scottcgi/Mojoc/Docs/CodeDetails.md

 ## ThirdParty Module

-The [ThirdParty](../Engine/ThirdParty) module contains third party libraries, that can direct called by Mojoc engine.
-So the third party need to provide different prebuild lib files for native platforms of Mojoc support.
+The [ThirdParty](../Engine/ThirdParty) module contains third party libraries, that can be directly called by the Mojoc engine.
+So the third party needs to provide different prebuilt lib files for native platforms supported by Mojoc.

 * Currently only contains [PNG](../Engine/ThirdParty/PNG) library.
 * [ThirdPartyBuild](../ThirdPartyBuild) is a multi-platform build project of the ThirdParty module.